 Having proven that the treatment is effective in preclinical research, the team is now ready to test the therapy in a human clinical trial with an anticipated start in 2024.
-The trial will have 10 participants, will take 2 years and will test the safety and efficacy of the cell transplantation and rehabilitation.
+The trial will have fifteen participants, ten who will undergo the nerve bridge transplantation and rehabilitation program and five participants who do only the rehabilitation program.